 Plan ahead.
 Park off-street if you think a storm is coming to avoid getting your car towed or plowed in.
 Keep parking permits visible and check street signs if you don’t know the parking restrictions and plowing routes for your city.
 If you must drive in weather that continues to worsen, be sure that you have a fully stocked emergency kit with supplies such as blankets, a cellphone, winter clothes, and a shovel in case you get stuck.

 Note changing road conditions.
 When driving, stay in the inside lane farthest away from the curb on multilane roads, while on a single-lane road, drive closer to the center.
 Snow usually piles up along the edges of the road, so driving in established tire tracks is safer.
-Change lanes carefully, ridges of snow tend to build up between lanes that can cause you to lose control while crossing.
-Reduce you speed even if the road looks clear, your stopping distance will increase with small amounts of snow or ice.
+Change lanes carefully, ridges of snow also tend to build up between lanes that can cause you to lose control while crossing.

 Watch out for snowplows and salt trucks.
 If you come across a snowplow or salt truck, drive slowly and give them the right of way, leaving plenty of room including a minimum of 150 feet to stop.
 Snowplows and salt trucks often make sudden stops and turns, and may not even be aware of your vehicle if the storm is strong, so never try to pass them.